sharonsun131/Airbnb_Data_Analysis/README.md

 * Which neighborhoods have the most rental properties, and which neighborhoods generate the most revenue?

-  Primary urban center are the most rental properties, as well as Lahaina and Kihei-Makena areas.
+  Primary Urban Center contains the most rental properties, followed by Lahaina and Kihei-Makena areas.

 ![neighbourhoods](https://user-images.githubusercontent.com/102264298/186802324-d686e9e2-ad33-4333-b241-1cc350ad1d2b.png)

 * Which property/room type is booked most often?

-  From the pie chart, it shows that the entire home/apt is the most often booked room type.
+  Entire home/apt is the most often booked room type.

 ![room_type](https://user-images.githubusercontent.com/102264298/186802332-7e835d95-4502-44d6-a80c-f00d191087a4.png)